This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 The routine task of adding chlorine granules into a pool is taken off your hands.

-However, you have to keep checking the pool’s alkalinity regularly.
+However, you have to keep checking the pool’s alkalinity on a regular basis.

 Milder On Skin And Hair

-Although saltwater pools also contain chlorine, the water is much milder to your skin and hair.
+Although saltwater pools also contain chlorine, the water is milder on your skin and hair.

 This is not the case when it comes to chlorinated pools which have a considerable amount of chlorine that is harsh to the hair and skin.